Play dough? Year 6? Year 9? ABSOLUTELY!

 - Recognise angles as a property of shape or a description of a turn

-- Identify right angles, recognise that 2 right angles make a half-turn, 3 make three quarters of a turn and 4 a complete turn; identify whether angles are greater than or less than a right angle
+- Identify right angles, recognise that 2 right angles make a half-turn, 3 make three quarters of a turn and 4 a complete turn; recognise whether angles are greater than or less than a right angle

 - Identify, represent and estimate numbers using different representations